 The chocolate and tropical fruit farm is located about 7 km north of the small town of Santa Fe.
 Right on the Rio Santa Maria, this fertile 1.3 hectares provides us with a consistent and varied supply of food and natural beauty.
 We have a large harvest of cacao and coffee and are processing it all on the farm.
 We make a really fine set of chocolate bars that we sell locally and do a cacao farm tour occasionally.
 The farm is a rich ecosystem of garden and food forest production.
 We have ducks and chickens.

-We want to be the change we wish to see in world; and to inspire others to homestead and live their Truth.
-We want to share with others on similar paths.
+We want to be the change we wish to see in world; and to create space for connection to the natural world.

 DIY and building projects